How do interviews and match work when you have 5 SEATTLE clinic sites with 5 rank numbers and an RTT?

 What makes you different from other Pacific NW Family Medicine Residency Programs?

-- Largest program in five state UW Network: 42 residents across six training sites
+Largest program in five state University of Washington Family Medicine Residency Network: 42 residents across six training sites

-- Entire residency focus on underserved, whether urban, rural or global
+Entire residency focus on underserved medicine, whether urban, rural or global

-- Unified inpatient service involving residents all five Seattle sites
+Unified inpatient service involving residents from all five Seattle sites

-- Location RTT - voted one of 10 best communities by Outside Magazine
+RTT location- Port Angeles voted one of 10 best communities by Outside Magazine

 What does your program do for fun?